iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 > No location tracking to be seen since the update to 2.0<br> :date: __2020-07-19 21:08:14__

 > The location diary is a joke - records places that I have never been near.
 This is disturbing as I only downloaded for purposes of contact tracing.
 If tracers were to go by my diary they would be doing a lot of unnecessary work - and, I would hate to be contacted based upon inaccurate data in other users diary.
 VERSION 2.0 LOCATION DIARY IS WORSE THAN V1.5.
 HAS ME IN PLACES THAT I LOOKED UP, BUT NEVER WENT TO, IN GOOGLE MAPS.
 ALSO, HAS ME AT HOME FOR 23HR, 59MIN ONE DAY BUT I TRAVELED TO MA.<br> :date: __2020-07-19 04:46:09__

-> Failed to save my data<br> :date: __2020-07-18 18:48:21__

-> This app is not accurate at all.
-It will put you two miles from your actual location.
-It had me at an elementary school in Coventry when I was at Walgreens in West Warwick.
-When I am home it says I'm in Barrington on the other side of the bay.
-I'm pretty sure accuracy is important.<br> :date: __2020-07-16 20:27:29__